Hope and Help for Cyberbullying Victims

 Mom hugged Mandy and said empathetically, “Oh, Mandy.
-That has to hurt so bad.
+That must hurt so bad.
 Who is doing this and why do they do things like that?”
 Mandy cried, “I don’t know who it is, Mom.
-But I think it’s some of the popular kids.
-They are really mean to everybody who is not in their group.”
+But I think it’s some of the popular kids who are mean to kids not in their group.”
 Mom replied, “What’s happening to you is called cyberbullying.
-That’s got to make you feel awful.
 We need to all talk about this and get you some help.
 I bet there’s a lot of information on the Internet.”

 Mandy and her mom found lots of information on the web, and Mandy started to discover that kids who do this are usually insecure, cowardly, and have a lot of personal problems.
 They also learned that there were steps that they could take to help Mandy.